 Mild Exercise in form of yoga is advisable to all women and breastfeeding moms to get back in shape post-delivery, it is an ultimate healer for many pre and post-pregnancy-related health issues.
 Regular practice can stimulate the pituitary gland to cause an increase in the prolactin hormone, which produces more breast milk.
 The exercises focus on the chest region.

 Recommending Parvatasana, Yastikasana, Hastapadasana and Cat Pose.
-All these asanas open the front of your body and lengthen your spine and back muscles.
+All these asanas can be practiced during breastfeeding as they open the front of your body and lengthen your spine and back muscles.
 All these postures help to compress, stretch, arch, and reinforce all the major muscles of the body.
 Also benefits the digestive system and respiratory system.
 These postures help to strengthen your body and your mind.
 All new moms can use more stamina and strength to give the best to their babies.

 - Place your body in a way that your hands and knees with your fingertips pointing to your mat’s top and knees hip-width apart.

 - Begin with the Cow Pose inhaling and letting your stomach drop towards the floor.
 Lift your chest and chin upwards with your gaze directed towards the ceiling.

 - Broaden your shoulders drawing them away from the ears.

 - Moving next to the Cat Pose exhale and pull your stomach towards your spine at the same time rounding your back and dropping your head towards the floor.

 - Inhale returning into the Cow Pose and exhale while coming back to the Cat Pose.

 - Come onto the floor on your hands and knees.
 Set your knees directly below your hips and your hands slightly forward of your shoulders.
 Spread your palms, index fingers parallel or slightly turned out, and turn your toes under.